imagekit-samples/quickstart/react-native/README.md

 npx react-native run-ios
 ```

-Run the app in android simulator (You need to have Android Studio installed):
+Run the app in the android simulator (You need to have Android Studio installed):

 ```bash
 npx react-native run-android
 ```

-To run the upload component you will have to
+To run the upload component, you will have to
-1 - Replace your Imagekit endpoint, public key in app/config/imagekit.js (these creds can be found in your Imagekit dashboard
+1 - Replace your Imagekit endpoint, the public key in app/config/imagekit.js (these creds can be found in your Imagekit dashboard
-2 - set up a backend server as shown below.
+2 - set up a backend server, as shown below.

 ## Setting up the sample backend server